mebauer/PUI2018_mb6203/HW9_mb6203/README.md

 ### Refer to assignment 1

 ## Assignment 2:
-### Exercises with linear regression using statsmodels
+### Exercises with linear regression using statsmodels.

 ## Assignment 3:
-### Investigate linear relationships between fire arm possession, homicides by fire arms, and mass shootings for different countries, considering also the country GDP
+### Investigate linear relationships between fire arm possession, homicides by fire arms, and mass shootings for different countries, considering also the country GDP.